taleldayekh/talel.io-frontend/README.md

 ## CI/CD

+### CI

+### CD

 # Deployment

+The _*talel.io*_ frontend is deployed on [GitHub Pages](https://pages.github.com) as a client-side rendered (CSR) React single-page application (SPA).

 ## Infrastructure Diagram

 ```
-╭─── GitHub ───╮         ╭─── AWS ECR ───╮         ╭─── AWS ECS ───╮
+╭─── GitHub ───╮         ╭─── GitHub Pages ───╮ API req ╭─── AWS EC2 ───╮
-│ Server CI/CD │ ──────► │ Server Images │ ──────► │ ╭───────────╮ │         ╭──────────────╮
-╰──────────────╯         ╰───────────────╯         │ │           │ │         │              │
-                                                   │ │    EC2    │ │ ──────► │ www.talel.io │
+│              │         │                    │ ──────► │               │
-╭─── GitHub ───╮         ╭─── AWS ECR ───╮         │ │           │ │         │              │
+│ Client CI/CD │ ──────► │  Production Build  │         │    Backend    │
-│ Client CI/CD │ ──────► │ Client Images │ ──────► │ ╰───────────╯ │         ╰──────────────╯
+│              │         │                    │ ◄────── │               │
-╰──────────────╯         ╰───────────────╯         ╰───────────────╯
+╰──────────────╯         ╰────────────────────╯	API res ╰───────────────╯
+                                   │
+                                   │
+                                   ▼
+                            ╭──────────────╮
+                            │              │
+                            │ www.talel.io │
+                            │              │
+                            ╰──────────────╯
 ```

-## AWS ECR (Elastic Container Registry)

-The Docker image artifacts which represents the application backend and frontend are hosted with [Amazon Elastic Container Registry](https://aws.amazon.com/ecr/).

-Each image has its separate repository containing all versions of a given image.
-The lifecycle policy for the repositories is however set to only keep the latest version of an image.

-## AWS ECS (Elastic Container Service)

-[Amazon Elastic Container Service](https://aws.amazon.com/ecs/) orchestration platform manages and deploys Docker containers based on the images from the ECR.

-The _*talelio*_ ECS cluster (grouping of hardware resources) currently consists of one provisioned [t2.micro EC2](https://aws.amazon.com/ec2/instance-types/t2/) instance.
-Both the backend and frontend containers run on this EC2 instance.
+1. **GitHub**

+   Any added code has to pass the GitHub Actions [CI and CD pipelines](#cicd) before the production build is committed to the `gh-pages` branch.

+2. **GitHub Pages**

+   GitHub Pages looks on the `gh-pages` branch for the static files from the production build which then gets published on the internet and are accessible by visiting [www.talel.io](https://www.talel.io).

+   The frontend is decoupled from the backend and communicates with the backend server via its [API](https://github.com/taleldayekh/talel.io-backend#api).

+3. **AWS EC2**

+   The backend is hosted on a AWS EC2 instance.
+See the [deployment section](https://github.com/taleldayekh/talel.io-backend#deployment) in the [talel.io-backend repo](https://github.com/taleldayekh/talel.io-backend) for details on the server-side deployment infrastructure.

-### Configurations
+## Configurations